 Our novel sampling strategy has demonstrated outstanding performances on several levels of complexity.
 This covers applications ranging from data-fitting predictions based on sparse measurements, physics-based data-assimilation problems, data-assimilation in inverse problems with unknown PDE model parameters, and data-assimilation in inverse problems with unknown parameters and latent fields \cite{PEREZ2023112342}.
 Taken together, the AW-HMC sampler enhances BPINN robustness and offers a promising alternative as an overall data-assimilation strategy, extending its applications to more complex Bayesian inference problems.
 Indeed, this adaptive weighting sampling presents the ability to effectively address multiscale and multitask inverse problems, to couple UQ with physical priors, and to handle sparse noisy data.
 It also showed effectiveness in addressing stiff dynamics problems including latent field reconstruction and deriving unbiased uncertainty information from the measurement data.
-The AW-HMC strategy provides a promising data assimilation framework to address robust and reliable Bayesian inference in multitask inverse problems.
+The AW-HMC strategy appears as an unlocking advance bringing robustness to the BPINNs and, therefore, provides a promising data assimilation framework to address robust and reliable Bayesian inference in multitask inverse problems.